-- A. Nominating Committee, which must be comprised of elected Directors or Directors-atlarge, shall be appointed by the President and be publicly announced by February 1 of each year. - Recommendations for nominations for Directors will be received by the Nominating Committee.
-There are three ways in which these nominations can occur: - a.
-ASHA Affiliates may present individuals to the committee for nomination. - b.
-An individual may self-nominate provided it is accompanied with 10 signatures of members in good standing with ASHA. - c.
-If no nominations are received by the set date, the Nominating Committee may choose individuals for nomination. - The Nominating Committee shall prepare a ballot from the recommendations provided. - 3.
-To be eligible to serve, each nominee, director or alternate shall be a bona fide resident of his/her representative area, a current ASHA member in good standing, at least 21 years of age, and have been a member of ASHA for at least two (2) years.
-Exception: A person who has been disqualified from their position of Director by non-attendance in the current term is considered ineligible for nomination for 2 years. - 4.
-Further eligibility includes accepting the responsibility to: be an ambassador of good will by holding the Association in a positive light to members and the general public at all times, actively participate in Board meetings, accept and carry out specific responsibilities as assigned by the President and/or the Board, act at all times in the best interest of the Association and its members, not in self-interest, exercise good faith in all transactions in exercising their duties to the Association and its property.
-In addition, Directors must adhere to a strict rule of honest dealing in all matters with and on behalf of the Association. - 5.
-The nominee(s) will be designated director(s) or alternate(s) according to the number of votes received for each nominee on the ballot.
-The nominee(s) receiving the highest number(s) of votes will be designated director(s) after which the alternate(s) will be designated according to the remaining number of votes in descending order for positions needed.

-- If a director is unable to fulfill their duties, the alternate will be appointed for the remainder of that term. - 7.
-The time line for ASHA Elections is as follows: - a.
-May 1- ASHA will notify all affiliates and make public the number of directors to be filled in each region. - August 1- All nominations must be received by the Nominating Committee. - c.
-October 1- All ballots will be sent out electronically unless requested. - d.
-November 1- All voting ends and results are tabulated by ASHA. - e.
-December 1- Results are made public. - f.
-January 1- New directors take office.
+Section 1.
+Nominating Committee, which must be comprised of elected Directors or Directors-At-Large, shall be appointed by the President and be publicly announced by February 1st of each year.

+- A. Recommendations for nominations for Directors will be received by the Nominating Committee.
+There are three (3) ways in which these nominations can occur: - 1.
+ASHA Affialiates may present individuals to the committee for nomination. - 2.
+Individuals may self-nominate provided it is accompanied with 10 signatures of members in good standing with ASHA. - 3.
+If no nominations are received by the set date, the Nominating Committee may choose individuals for nomination.

+- B. The Nominating Committee shall prepare a ballot from the recommendation provided. - C. To be eligible to serve, each nominee, director or alternate shall be a bona fide resident of his/her representative area, a current ASHA member in good standing, at least 21 years of age, and have been a member of ASHA for at least two (2) years.
+Exception: A person who has been disqualified from their position of Director by non-attendance in the current term is considered ineligible for nomination for 2 years. - D. Further eligibility includes accepting the responsibility to be an ambassador of good will by holding the Association in a positive light to members and the general public at all times, actively participate in Board meetings, accept and carry out specific responsibilites as assigned by the President and/or the Board, act at all times in the best interest of the Association and its members, not in self-interest, exercise good faith in all transactions in exercising their duties to the Association and its property.
+In addition, Directors must adhere to a strict rule of honest dealing in all matters with and on behalf of the Association. - E. The nominee(s) will be designated director(s) or alternate(s) according to the number of votes received for each nominee of the ballot.
+The nominee(s) receiving the highest number(s) of votes will be designated director(s) after which the alternate(s) will be designated according to the remaining number of votes in descending order for positions needed. - F. If a director is unable to fulfill their duties, the alternate will be appointed for the remainder of that term. - G. The time line for ASHA Elections is as follows: - 1.
+May 1st- ASHA will notify all affiliates and make public the number of directors to be filled in each region. - 2.
+August 1st- All nominations must be received by the Nominating Committee. - 3.
+October 1st- All ballots will be sent out electronically unless requested. - 4.
+November 1st- All voting ends and results are tabulated by ASHA. - 5.
+December 1st- Results are made public. - 6.
+January 1st- New directors take office.